joematthews/extreme-angular/README.md

 ```

 > [!CAUTION]
 > This will only work if the [code command](https://code.visualstudio.com/docs/editor/command-line) in the PATH.
-Follow these [instructions to setup the vscode cli on macOS](https://code.visualstudio.com/docs/setup/mac#_launching-from-the-command-line) if it is not already set up.
+Follow these [instructions to set up the vscode cli on macOS](https://code.visualstudio.com/docs/setup/mac#_launching-from-the-command-line) if it is not already set up.

 ### Inlay Hints in VSCode

 I _highly_ recommend enabling [inlay hints in vscode](https://code.visualstudio.com/Docs/editor/editingevolved#_inlay-hints).
 They give me the confidence to use Typescript's [type inference](https://www.typescriptlang.org/docs/handbook/type-inference.html) without feeling the need specify types 'for visibility'.

-Add the following to to the vscode user settings to enable all inlay hints for javascript & typescript:
+Add the following to the vscode user settings to enable all inlay hints for javascript & typescript:

 ```json
 {